-Developing code in a cafe in the middle of Europe is usually a dream coders think about during their lunch hours; but, LaToya Allen has made it her reality.
-On a Sunday afternoon while she was visiting family in Portland, we discussed (over the phone) her life as a digital nomad.
+Developing code in a cafe in the middle of Europe is usually a dream coder think about during their lunch hours; but, LaToya Allen has made it her reality.
+On a Sunday afternoon, while she was visiting family in Portland, we discussed (over the phone) her life as a digital nomad.

 Allen’s life began outside of Ann Arbor, Michigan.
 She started her college career but soon realized college was not for her.
 “I dropped out of college, I think a total of three times,” stated Allen.

 She moved to South Florida, where she dabbled in real estate and the service industry for a bit; but, she soon found herself in Chicago, bartending and figuring out her next step.

 “One day, my yoga class was canceled and I had some extra time.
 I found some coding tutorials online and I was hooked,” stated Allen.